ebsawyer/project_template/README.md

 git commit
 git push

-Once the project has been cloned, create an instructive README.md
+Once the project has been cloned, commit to github and create an instructive README.md

+Create the repository on github git remote add origin https://github.com/ebsawyer/[repositoryname].git

+You may need to remove the existing origin: git remote remove origin

+git branch -M main
+git push -u origin main